tomchang25/whisper-auto-transcribe/README.md

 ## License

 The code and the model weights of Whisper are released under the MIT License.

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+This project is distributed under the MIT License.
+Please refer to `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>